-A pathogen is something that spreads disease.
+A pathogen is something that causes disease.
 Germs that live in human blood and can cause disease in humans are called bloodborne pathogens.

 The most common and dangerous germs spread through blood in the hospital are: